Skip to main content

 user1:test:one->two [##########] 100.0 % 13 B/13 B 1/1 3/3 false 43m true

-At this point migration is done.
+Migration is now done.
 Proceed to the next bucket or decommission storage one.

 Admin UI